Vaccination is the best way to protect yourself and others against certain diseases.

 To protect the people around you

-People who are vaccinated against a disease will not catch it.
-As a result, they cannot transmit it to others.
-Hence, they protect those who have not received the vaccine.
+People who are vaccinated against a disease are less likely to catch it.
+As a result, they are less likely to transmit it to others.
+Hence, they indirectly protect those who have not received the vaccine.

 It is therefore important to get vaccinated in order to protect others.
 Indeed, some people cannot get vaccinated for one or more of the following reasons: